 Antenna jacks: The BNC antenna jack, identified at right, is used on 160-6 m.
-The SMA jack shown is supplied with the optional KX3-2M module (pg.
+The SMA jack shown is supplied with the KX3-2M/4M module (pg.
 25).
 The basic KX3 has a hole plug at this location.

 Field Antennas: Field operation often calls for non-resonant, ad-hoc wire antennas.
-For example, you might use a single wire of 20' (6 m) or longer, tossed in a tree using a fishing weight or large hex nuts.
+For example, you might use a single wire of 25' (7 m) or longer, tossed in a tree using a fishing weight or large hex nuts.
 Another popular field antenna is the short, loaded whip with interchangeable loading coils.

-A If you use a short whip, vertical, or a single wire, a ground of some kind is necessary (described at right) to provide good transmit efficiency.
-Dipoles, inverted Vs, beams, quads, and similar antennas have an inherent counterpoise, making ground optional, though still desirable.
+A If you use a short whip, vertical, or a single wire, a counterpoise of some kind is necessary (described at right) to carry the return current.
+No counterpoise is needed for a dipole, since one half of the diplole carries return current.